Hewlett-Packard: 1970s

 The company earned global respect for a variety of products.
 They introduced the world's first handheld scientific electronic calculator in 1972 (the HP-35), the first handheld programmable in 1974 (the HP-65), the first alphanumeric, programmable, expandable in 1979 (the HP-41C), and the first symbolic and graphing calculator, the HP-28C.

 Like their scientific and business calculators, HP oscilloscopes, logic analyzers, and other measurement instruments had a reputation for sturdiness and usability.
-HP introduced the Hewlett-Packard Interface Bus (HPIB) computer peripheral interface (later cloned by National Instruments as GPIB and standardized by the IEEE as IEEE-488) on their relay actuator products in 1973, that was later integrated into most high end test & measurement equipment it produced from 1980 onward.
-As early as 1977 HP began production of the HP856x spectrum analyzers to complement its RF power meters and sensors capable of measuring signals in excess of 20 GHz.
-HP also produced configurable chassis based sweep generators capable of generating signals to 20GHz.
-Other T&M products of the time included lab grade multimeters, microwave frequency counters, RF amplfiers, high accuracy microwave detectors, lab grade power supplies and more.
+HP introduced the Hewlett-Packard Interface Bus (HPIB) computer peripheral interface (later cloned by National Instruments as GPIB and standardized by the IEEE as IEEE-488) on their relay actuator products in 1973.
+HPIB was later integrated into most high end test & measurement equipment it produced from 1980 onward.

+As early as 1977, HP began production of the HP856x spectrum analyzers to complement its RF power meters and sensors capable of measuring signals in excess of 20 GHz.
+HP also produced configurable chassis based sweep generators capable of generating signals to 20 GHz.
+Other T&M products of the time included lab grade multimeters, microwave frequency counters, RF amplifiers, high accuracy microwave detectors, lab grade power supplies and more.
 These products were succeeded by modernized versions as well as the introduction of the scalar and vector network analyzer product lines prior to the business being spun off into Agilent Technologies.

 The HP 9800 series of technical desktop computers started in 1971 with the 9810A.
-The HP series 80 started in 1979 with the 85.
+The HP Series 80 started in 1979 with the 85.
 Some of these machines used a version of the BASIC programming language, which was available immediately after they were switched on, and used a proprietary magnetic tape for storage.
 HP computers were similar in capabilities to the much later IBM Personal Computer, though the limitations of available technology forced prices to be high.

 In 1978, Hewlett stepped down as CEO and was succeeded by John A. Young.

 1980s

 HP expanded into South Africa in the 1980s.
 Activists supporting divestment from South Africa accused HP of "automating apartheid".

 Sales reached $6.5 billion in 1985 with 85,000 employees.

 In 1984, HP introduced both inkjet and laser printers for the desktop.
 Along with its scanner product line, the printers have later been developed into successful multifunction products, the most significant being single-unit printer/scanner/copier/fax machines.
 The print mechanisms in HP's LaserJet line of laser printers depend almost entirely on Canon Inc.'s components (print engines), which in turn use technology developed by Xerox.
 HP developed the hardware, firmware, and software to convert data into dots for printing.

-On March 3, 1986, HP registered the HP.com domain name, making it the ninth Internet .com domain to be registered.
+On March 3, 1986, HP registered the HP.com domain name, making it the ninth internet .com domain to be registered.

 In 1987, the Palo Alto garage where Hewlett and Packard started their business was designated as a California Historical Landmark.